Shivam-Sharma-1/Stash-It/README.md

 # StashIt: Your Game Asset Hub

 StashIt is a game assets storage web app that leverages the power of Next.js, TailwindCSS, and Pinata.
 It securely stores various game assets, such as images, audio, video, and 3D models, over the IPFS network.
 Each file is uniquely identified by its CID, provided by Pinata, ensuring no duplicate assets.
-The platform also includes AI-powered features to generate character lore and images using OpenRouter API and StarryAI.
+The platform also includes AI-powered features to generate character lore using OpenRouter API.
 Additionally, users can add metadata to their files for enhanced asset management.

 ## Table of Contents